How to Build Anomalous (3+1)d Topological Quantum Field Theories

-We draw the $E_\infty$-page of this HASS in \cref{R6_example_2}, right. \end{proof} \begin{rem} There is a potential hidden extension by $2$ in degree $2$ which our proof does not address; this is why $\mathcal N_2$ is left ambiguous in the statement of \cref{cNSH}.
+\begin{rem} There is a potential hidden extension by $2$ in degree $2$ which our proof does not address; this is why $\mathcal N_2$ is left ambiguous in the statement of \cref{cNSH}.
 It is possible to show that this extension splits, so that $\mathcal N_2\cong\Z/8\oplus (\Z/2)^{\oplus 2}$.
 For $k = 2$ this follows from~\cite[Theorem 17]{Guo:2018vij}.
 One way to prove that the extension splits for all $k$ is to pull back across $\tau_{\le 2}$ and answer the equivalent question in $\ko$-homology, using that the multiplication-by-$2$ map factors as

 where $c$ is complexification, $b$ is the complex Bott periodicity map, and $R$ is obtained from the realification map (see~\cite[Theorem 1]{Bru12}).
 By studying the effects of $c$, $b$, and $R$ on the corresponding Adams spectral sequences, one can show that their composition must vanish, so that $\widetilde{\mathcal N}_2$ contains no elements of order $4$. \end{rem} Using \cref{pinm_SH,,cMSH,,cNSH}, we write down the Smith long exact sequence~\eqref{eq:firstsmith} in low degrees in \cref{fig:LESinPin-}.
 Some of the maps are determined up to isomorphism by exactness; we also depict those in \cref{fig:LESinPin-}.
 These maps are calculated starting in degrees $0$ and $1$, and then propagating that information upwards in order to degrees $2$, $3$, and $4$ using exactness of the sequence.